Automattic/Simplenote-United/.github/ISSUE_TEMPLATE/---bug-report.md

 ### Screenshots and/or description of expected behavior

-### Describe what happens instead of the expected behavior
+### Screenshots and/or description of observed behavior

 ### List the steps to reproduce the behavior